studiopress/social-profiles-widget/readme.txt

 This plugin/widget allows you to insert icon links to your social profiles in any widgetized area.

+== DEPRECATION NOTICE ==
+This plugin is now deprecated and will no longer receive feature updates.

+See the <a href="https://wordpress.org/plugins/tags/social-profiles/">Social Profiles tag</a> for alternatives.

 == Description ==

 By simply dragging this widget into your sidebar or any widgetized area, you can easily place icon links to your various social profiles like twitter, facebook, flickr, etc.